 Russborough, Castletown.
 Both are among the finest and best-preserved Palladian houses in the British Isles, with the classic composition of central range linked to lower side pavilions by quadrant colonnades.
 Both are encrusted internally with magnificent stucco sculpture, and both, having suffered denuding and neglect, are again well stocked with excellent and appropriate furniture and paintings.
-Castletown is the larger, with a façade more Roman Baroque than Palladian, a breathtaking double-height hall, brass balustrade and a magnificent long gallery.
+Castletown is the larger, with a façade more Roman Baroque than Palladian, a breathtaking double-height hall, brass balustrade and a splendid long gallery.

 Newbridge, Beaulieu.
 Built in 1747 by James Gibbs, Newbridge is the only example of Gibbs’ work in Ireland.
 The house features excellent stucco work and an important art collection.
 Beaulieu is an utterly charming house from the beginning of the 18th century, hipped roof, carved red brick window surrounds and a walled garden which runs down to the fields beside the Boyne estuary.
 Inside there is the lived-in patina unique to family homes and a couple of outstanding paintings.
 Cross into Northern Ireland for the first of three nights at Belle Isle Castle, Co.
 Fermanagh.

 Baronscourt.
 Deep in County Tyrone, Baronscourt is perhaps as remote as any major house in the UK.
-Still occupied by the family who commissioned it in 1779, the leisurely visit is by kind permission of the Duke and Duchess of Abercorn.
-There are talks by estate managers, and lunch is in the salon.
+Still occupied by the family who commissioned it in 1779, the leisurely visit is by kind permission of the Duke of Abercorn.
+There is a tour of the estate, and lunch is in the mansion house.
 The sequence of superb rooms was brilliantly redecorated by David Hicks in the 1970s, and the picture collection is among the finest of any house in Ireland (Lawrence, Reynolds, Van Dyck).

 Castle Coole, Crom.
 A superb 1790s Neo-Classical house, Castle Coole is the masterpiece of English architect James Wyatt, and has scarcely changed since its completion for a royal visit in 1821.
-After a few hours of free time at Belle Isle, drive to Crom Castle, where we stay for a dinner hosted by Lord Erne.
+After a few hours of free time at Belle Isle, drive to Crom Castle, where we stay for dinner.
 Splendidly sited overlooking Lough Erne, and again in the same family as its original patron, Crom was begun in 1834 in a Gothic Revival style by Edward Blore.
-The splendid interiors include a cathedral-like stair hall.
+The interiors include a cathedral-like stair hall.